Smart mudroom ideas to create a practical AND beautiful space

 It’s the end of the day and everyone enters the house at once.
 They toss their backpacks on the floor.
 They pile their hats and coats on any nearby chair.
 Shoes form a knotted mess in the corner.
 If that sounds like your nightmare, this blog full of creative mudroom ideas is for you!

 Have you ever tried to (unsuccessfully) cram a million coats and bags into a hallway closet?
 Then you know that it just isn’t conducive to the needs of an activity-filled household.
 There never seem to be enough hangers and everything usually ends up on the floor by day’s end.
 That’s why one of our top mudroom ideas is to incorporate easy to access wall hooks.

 We call mudrooms “mudrooms” for a reason, of course.
 It’s the one spot in the house where the family can track in mud, grass, and snow.
 So, for this space, skip light rugs or easily damaged flooring.
 Go for hardier surfaces like tile or LVT (Luxury Vinyl Tile or Planks).
 The more you can truly make this a “mud” room, the better.

 Having a bench – small or large – in your mudroom is as essential as having a sofa in your living room.
 Everyone needs a spot to put on their shoes.
 A bench also serves as a temporary spot to set groceries or your bag down as you enter the house.
-Opt for a built-in or a stand-alone piece of furniture.
+Opt for a built-in or a stand-alone piece of furniture storage bench.
 Be sure to put this mudroom idea at the top of your list – it’ll make your life so much easier.

 Mudroom Storage Ideas

-Drawers & Cupboards
+4. Drawers & Cabinets

 Every home typically has a space where we collect reminders, appointments, invitations, mail, and more.
 And that tends to be a corner of the kitchen counter.
-But why not dedicate a part of your mudroom to those tasks and to-do lists instead?
+But why not dedicate a part of your mudroom area to those tasks and to-do lists instead?
 Something as straightforward as a wall calendar, whiteboard, or cork board will do the trick.
 Wall-mounted file folder containers or baskets are great, too, for tracking things like permission slips or bills.